KayoticSully/Morph6502/TESTS.md

 --------
 ```
 {
-    P("this example does not contain a program end symbol")
+    print("this example does not contain a program end symbol")
 }
 ```
 ####Output